 Of course, I wanted to make my stuffed dates vegan.
 That was pretty easy to do by using vegan cream cheese for the filling.

 - Medjool Dates — Look in the produce aisle of most grocery stores.
-I love buying my dates at Costco.
-You can find them at Sprouts, Natural Grocers, or most health food stores.
+I buy a lot of vegan products at Costco, including dates.
+You can also find them at Sprouts, Natural Grocers, or most health food stores.

 - Toppings — I used chopped pecans and fresh basil leaves, but you can also add chopped pistachios, walnuts, and more.